Neurotech-Hub/Carousel/Carousel_Controller/README.md

 ## Default Configuration

-**Important**: Make sure that DM542T driver is enable to operate with 5V.
-It has two mode to operate 5V and 24V, Switch must be enabled for 5V.
+**Important**: Make sure that DM542T driver is enabled to operate with 5V.
+It has two modes to operate 5V and 24V.
+Switch must be enabled for 5V.

 * **RMS Current:** 3.2A
 * **Half Current Mode:** OFF
 * **Pulses per Revolution:** 800
 * **Target RPM:** 10
+* **Homing RPM:** 8
+* **Steps Between Positions:** 840 steps (hardcoded for 12 positions)

-Send the `init` command to begin operation.
+Send the `home` command to initialize the system and find the home position.

 ## DM542T Driver Switch Settings